All Episodes

 House Republicans want to do that, but you said in the past you don't think that's a good idea.

-Which is not surprising because every president would like for us to appropriate all the money and send it to them and let them spend it any way they want to.
+The president, of course, endorsed the DeMant proposal in his press conference the other day as well, which is not surprising because every president would like for us to appropriate all the money and send it to them and let them spend it any way they want to.

 The earmark issue is about discretion, about an argument between the executive branch and the legislative branch over how funds should be spent.

-The stimulus bill that passed last year, the almost a trillion dollar stimulus bill was riddled with executive branch earmarks.
+The stimulus bill that passed last year, the almost a trillion-dollar stimulus bill, was riddled with executive branch earmarks.

-That is it's silly to plant the flag on earmarks.
+It's silly to plant the flag on earmarks.

 Yeah, I agree if the objection to earmarks is simply to save money, but that's not the real problem with earmarks.